 Did I take advantage of today?
 Was my day filled with enough enjoyment and satisfaction?

 No matter the circumstances, nothing lasts forever.
 Memento mori – remember that you are mortal – is a cardinal principle in Stoicism.

 Tangent to this, modern minimalists seek to enjoy moments and experiences, not things.

-We want to live intentionally and focus our energy, creativity, and resources on our real priorities away from consumerism and endless social media feeds.
+We want to live intentionally and focus our energy, creativity, and resources on our real priorities – away from consumerism and social media.

-Ergo, a daily reminder to live intentionally functions well in both Stoicism and minimalism.
+Ergo, a daily reminder to live more intentionally functions well in both Stoicism and minimalism.